-SKILLS: AO1: Read, understand and respond to texts: maintain a critical style; develop an informed personal response; use textual references, including quotations, to support and illustrate interpretations.
+SKILLS: AO1 : Read, understand and respond to texts: maintain a critical style; develop an informed personal response; use textual references, including quotations, to support and illustrate interpretations.
 AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant terminology where appropriate.
+AO3: Show understanding of the relationships between texts and the contexts in which they were written.
+AO4: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
 The response is to be marked holistically.
 Examiners to indicate overall mark awarded at the end of the response.
-AO1 and AO2 are equally weighted.
+AO1 and AO2 are the equally dominant assessment objectives.

-Level 6 (18-20 marks) Sustained critical style in an informed personal response to both text and task Sustains a coherent critical style in an informed personal response to the text showing consistently perceptive understanding (AO1) Textual references and quotations are precise, pertinent and skilfully interwoven (AO1) Detailed and sensitive analysis of writer's use of language, form and structure to create meanings and effects (AO2) Consistently effective use of relevant subject terminology (AO2) Level 5 (15-17 marks) Convincing critical style in a well-developed personal response to both text and task Maintains a convincing critical style in a well-developed personal response to the text showing some insightful understanding (AO1) Textual references and quotations are well-selected and fully integrated (AO1) Thoughtful examination of writer's use of language, form and structure to create meanings and effects (AO2) Good use of relevant subject terminology (AO2) Level 4 (11-14 marks) Demonstrates some critical style in a detailed personal response to both text and task Demonstrates some critical style in a detailed personal response to the text showing clear understanding (AO1) Relevant textual references and quotations are selected to support the response (AO1) Some analytical comments on writer's use of language, form and structure to create meanings and effects (AO2) Competent use of relevant subject terminology (AO2)
+Level 6 (30- Sustained critical style in an informed personal response to both text and task 34 marks) Sustains a coherent critical style in an informed personal response to the text showing consistently perceptive understanding (AO1) Textual references and quotations are precise, pertinent and skilfully interwoven (AO1) Detailed and sensitive analysis of writer's use of language, form and structure to create meanings and effects (AO2) Consistently effective use of relevant subject terminology (AO2) Shows a perceptive and sensitive understanding of how context informs evaluation of the text (AO3) Level 5 (25- 29 marks) Maintains a convincing critical style in a well-developed personal response to the text showing some insightful understanding (AO1) Textual references and quotations are well-selected and fully integrated (AO1) Thoughtful examination of writer's use of language, form and structure to create meanings and effects (AO2) Good use of relevant subject terminology (AO2) Uses a convincing understanding of context to inform the response to the text (AO3) Level 4 (19- 24 marks) Demonstrates some critical style in a detailed personal response to both text and task Demonstrates some critical style in a detailed personal response to the text showing clear understanding (AO1) Relevant textual references and quotations are selected to support the response (AO1) Some analytical comments on writer's use of language, form and structure to create meanings and effects (AO2) Competent use of relevant subject terminology (AO2)